MishraShikhar/OCVS/OCVS/ProvisionOCVS.md

 ## Objectives

-As a database user, DBA or application developer,
+As a System Administrator or application developer,

-- Rapidly deploy databases on exadata cloud service
+- Rapidly deploy OCVS on Oracle cloud Infrstructure
-- Manage your database backups
+- Manage your VMware workloads

 ## Required Artifacts

-- An Oracle Cloud Infrastructure account with a pre-provisioned Exadata Infrastructure
+- An Oracle Cloud Infrastructure account with service limit of atleast 3 Bare Metal DenselIO 2.52 compute shape

-# Provisioning an Exadata Cloud Service Database Instance
+# Provisioning Oracle Cloud VMware Solution

-In this section you will be provisioning a database using the cloud console.
+In this section you will be provisioning OCVS using the Oracle cloud infrstructure console.
 ## Steps

 ### STEP 1: Create an Exadata Cloud Service Database